erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ### Extensibility
 The software should be designed in a way that facilitates adding new features without modifying the existing system.

+## Technology Stack - features overview
+The following tech stack was preferred, partially **due to current experience of the development team** and partially for reasons explained below:

+### JAVA Spring Boot
+- **Rapid Development**: Spring Boot enables developers to quickly build applications with less boilerplate code and simplified configuration, resulting in faster development cycles and increased productivity.

+- Robust **Ecosystem**: Spring Boot leverages the extensive Spring ecosystem, providing a wide range of libraries and tools for various functionalities such as security, data access, and web development.
+This ecosystem enhances development efficiency, code reusability, and overall application quality.

+- **Production-Ready** features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
+These features simplify operations, ensure application reliability, and facilitate scalability.

+### Kafka
+- **High-throughput** and **scalable**: Kafka is designed to handle high volumes of data and can scale horizontally to accommodate growing demands.
+- **Real-time** data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.

+### PostgreSQL
+- **Reliability** and **stability**: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
+- **Advanced features**: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.
+- As this system was inspired by the [Introduction to PostGIS](https://postgis.net/workshops/postgis-intro) workshop, the system uses PostgreSQL datasets provided by this workshop.

+### MongoDB
+- **Scalability**
+    - NoSQL databases are designed for **horizontal scaling**, which means they can handle increased loads by adding more servers or nodes to the system.
+This allows them to distribute data and workload across multiple machines.
+    - **Sharding**: NoSQL databases can implement sharding, where data is divided into smaller, more manageable pieces distributed across multiple servers.
+Each shard can be queried independently, allowing for parallel processing of requests, which increases throughput and reduces latency.
+    - High **Write and Read Throughput**:
+      NoSQL databases are optimized for high write and read throughput.
+They can efficiently handle a large number of concurrent operations, making them ideal for applications that generate lots of real-time data, such as the Activity-aggregator service.
+      Relational databases can become performance bottlenecks under high load due to their transactional nature and the overhead of maintaining ACID properties (Atomicity, Consistency, Isolation, Durability).
+- **Schema Flexibility**:
+  NoSQL databases typically feature a schema-less or flexible schema design.
+This means you can store data without a predefined structure, allowing for rapid changes in data models.   <BR>Relational databases require a strict schema, and changing this schema often involves complex migrations that can lead to downtime and performance degradation.

+### Redis
+- **High performance**: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
+- Versatility: Redis supports various data structures, including strings, lists, sets, and sorted sets, enabling different use cases such as caching, session management, real-time analytics, and pub/sub messaging.

+### React
+- Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
+- React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.

 ## [12-Factor App methodology](https://12factor.net)